 I have a doula friend.
 Let’s call her Sherry.
 Sherry is an amazing birth doula.
 For two years straight she filled her schedule for months at a time.
 She had a dozen inquiries per month.
 She had gotten to a point in her career where much of her clientele came from word of mouth so she spent very little time on marketing.

 One day, she realized she was not fully booked for the next month.
 She was slightly concerned but decided it was just a blip.
 However, this trend continued for several months.
 After thinking about it, she realized that two of the care providers she had forged great relationships with had moved out of town, so she was no longer getting referrals from them.
 Also, in the last few months there had been an influx of new doulas and there was now more competition.
-In the hopes she would get more inquires, she emailed a few doula friends to ask them to refer her to clients they could not take and she posted on her facebook page (which only had a few “likes” because she had never built it up).
+In the hopes she would get more inquires, she emailed a few doula friends to ask them to refer her to clients they could not take and she posted on her facebook, Instagram and TikTok accounts (which only had a few “likes” because she had never built them up).
 Neither of these actions resulted in any clients and she had to go back to full-on marketing and networking just like she had done at the start of her career.
 It was a huge time commitment.

 If Sherry had had an email list, she would have been able to utilize this tool and perhaps spend less hours marketing when her client load dipped.
 Instead, she had to go back to basics and invest a lot time and energy marketing and networking….again.
 Incidentally, many of the people she wanted to network with she done so years ago when she had started her business.
 But since they hadn’t heard from her in a while, they had forgotten about her and she had to reintroduce herself.